osteele/hackingthelibrary.org/readings.md

 date: 2017-01-18
 ---

-All the following are recommended.
+The following are optional but recommended.
-Over the course of the semester, we will choose selections from some of them.
+Over the course of the semester, we will choose selections from some of them (at which point those selections become non-optional).

 ### Architecture and Design